-Hence if you really care about the safety of your home electronics, it is highly recommended to invest in a few surge protection devices (if you have lots of electrical appliances and equipment at home) plus a whole house surge protector for a holistic protection against all sort of power surges except for a direct lightning bolt.
+Hence if you really care about the safety of your home electronics, it is highly recommended to invest in a few surge protection devices (if you have lots of electrical appliances and equipment at home) plus a whole house surge protector for holistic protection against all sorts of power surges except for a direct lightning bolt.

 When there is a storm raging outside your house, the only safest way to combat power surges from direct lightning bolts is to unplug all your household electrical appliances and equipment.

 All of these risks can be mitigated by understanding what is a surge protector and why do you need one for a start.